marcoswastaken/erdos_paware/README.md

 * chunk_size: The maximum length of text to embed as a document
 * chunk_overlap: Whenever a document needed to be broken into chunks, how much should they overlap

-We also experemented with attaching metadata to chunks prior to embedding.
+We also experimented with attaching metadata to chunks prior to embedding.
 To do this, we simply add the subreddit title (or an approximation) to the start of a text chunk before embedding.
 For example, if there is a comment in the FedExers that says “I really like working here because...” then we would append “FedEx” to the start of the chunk and embed “FedEx \n\n I really like working here because...”

 Our intuition was that, in the cases where a post does not explicitly include the name of the company they are discussing, we might infer that information from the subreddit and that this might nudge that vector closer to our query.
 For example, If we ask “Why do employees like working at Disney?” and “Why do employees like working at FedEx?” our hope is that the addition of metadata makes it more likely that the above comment shows up higher in the results for the FedEx query, and maybe lower in the results for the Disney query.